dylanesque/Cheatsheets/js.md

 - It enables you to build iterators, handle partial application, and maintain state in an async world.

-- When functions are declared, they get a hidden property that refers to the lexical scope of where they were declared.
+- When functions are declared, they get a **hidden property that refers to the lexical scope of where they were declared**.

 - Think about the 'backpack of data' that passes throughout scopes

 - That backpack is the C.O.V.E: Closed Over Variable Environment

-- JavaScript is lexically (aka static) scoped
+- JavaScript is lexically (aka static) scoped (Persistent Lexically Scoped Reference Data)

 - Kyle Simpson defines a closure as: